TelegramUpdater/TelegramUpdater/README.md

   ...
 }
 ```
+> [!NOTE]

-**Note**: Updater can and will figure out `AllowedUpdates` if not specified by looking
+> Updater can and will figure out `AllowedUpdates` if not specified by looking
-into you registered handlers.
+> into you registered handlers.

 For singleton handlers it's just like before, but if your going to use scoped handlers,
 put them into the right place as mentioned in the example.